 What is the advantage of working with Protolabs?
 Why should I choose your company to make my parts?

-Our industrial 3D printing, CNC machining, and injection molding services provide parts made directly from the customer’s 3D CAD model, reducing the likelihood of errors.
+Our industrial 3D printing, CNC machining, and injection moulding services provide parts made directly from the customer’s 3D CAD model, reducing the likelihood of errors.
 Proprietary software automates toolpath generation to decrease manufacturing times and reduce costs.

 What companies do you work with?